thatcherfreeman/utility-dctls/README.md

 ---
 ### Radial Blur DCTL
 Radial blur whose strength increases with radius from the center of the frame.
-Apply this DCTL to a linear image.
+Apply this DCTL to a linear image. **This DCTL requires Resolve 19.1 or later as of the 2025-01-15 update.**

 #### Quick note on radial blurs
 All blurs work by replacing each pixel with a weighted average of a certain region of pixels.
 With most blurs, that's commonly a circular region centered on the pixel in question.
 In the case of a radial blur, we are instead going to use an arc of a circle that is centered in the frame as a base.
 Imagine we trace that arc with a circular paintbrush with some radius.